Guide to Building Credit With No Credit History

 One way to build credit with no credit is to ask a family member or friend who has good credit to add you as an authorized user on their credit card account.
 Some lenders report card activity to the credit bureaus for both the primary cardholder and any authorized users on the card, so the primary cardholder’s good credit behavior could reflect positively on your credit.

 As an authorized user, you aren’t liable to repay the debt on the card.
-However, the reported data still will reflect on your credit history.
+However, the reported data can still reflect on your credit history.

 2. Get a Secured Credit Card